ksankeerth/mathexp/README.md

-# matheXP
+# matheXp

-matheXP is a small library that helps to create shareable complex expressions using JSON.
+matheXp is a small library that helps to create shareable complex expressions using JSON.

 ## Features